partmor/SDC-Path-Planning/README.md

 ### 2. Behaviour planning

-The behaviour planner (defined in [src/behaviour_planner.h](src/behaviour_planner.h)) is responsible for providing the target state for the ego vehicle.
+The behaviour planner (implemented in [behaviour_planner.cpp](src/behaviour_planner.cpp)) is responsible for providing the target state for the ego vehicle.
 The `BehaviourPlanner` class implements a primitive Finite State Machine, with three states:

 * Stay in lane
 * Change to left lane